 Timothy is a very small seed that must be sown shallow into a firm seedbed.
 Cover crops such as wheat, oats and flax may be used.
 Timothy is seeded at 2 lbs/acre.

-Timothy must be swathed, usually in early August.
-It is earlier than most crops, which can help split up harvest.
+Timothy must be swathed, this usually happens in early August.
+It is earlier than most crops, helping split